 Parenting Plans and Parenting Time

 When the parents of a child have a friendly relationship and communicate well with each other, they may be able to develop a parenting plan to determine the custody of their child.
-Texas law favors the amicable resolution of child custody disputes and allows for parents to enter into an agreement regarding parenting plans and parenting time.
-The parenting plan must be reduced to writing and submitted to the court to review.
+Texas law favors the amicable resolution of child custody disputes and allows parents to enter into an agreement regarding parenting plans and parenting time.
+The parenting plan must be submitted in writing to the court to review.
 If the court finds the plan to be in the best interest of the child, it will issue an order affirming the plan.
-If you intend to develop a parenting plan to determine of custody issues regarding your child, you should seek the assistance of an experienced family law attorney to clarify what the plan entails and ensure that it includes whatever provisions are necessary to benefit your child and preserve your rights as a parent.
+If you intend to develop a parenting plan to determine custody issues regarding your child, you should seek the assistance of an experienced family law attorney to clarify what the plan entails and ensure that it includes whatever provisions are necessary to benefit your child and preserve your rights as a parent.
 The Dallas child custody lawyers at the McClure Law Group have the knowledge and experience to assist you in developing a parenting plan that meets your needs.Provisions Regarding Legal Custody

 A parenting plan that sets forth the terms of child custody in as much detail as possible helps to prevent confusion and discord going forward.
 Under Texas law, a parenting plan must contain provisions regarding conservatorship and possession of the child.
 Conservatorship is what is typically thought of as legal custody.
 Legal custody defines each parent’s rights to make important decisions regarding the child’s upbringing.
 The parenting plan should specifically define whether either parent is entitled to make his or her own decisions for the child or whether the parents must confer on certain issues.
 Important topics to address in defining conservatorship include who can choose what school the child attends and medical issues regarding the child.
 Most parents agree to some form of a joint managing conservatorship, in which they both have input on decisions regarding the child’s health and welfare.Provisions Regarding Parenting Time

 Lastly, Texas law allows for modification of the parenting plan under certain circumstances.
-As a child matures his or her needs may change, or a child may develop a preference for spending more time with one parent, which could require a modification of the plan.
-Additionally, the work or personal obligations of either parent may change so that it becomes necessary to revisit the parenting plan and parenting time agreement to determine what works best under the changed circumstances.Meet with a Skilled Child Custody Lawyer in the Dallas Area
+As a child matures, his or her needs may change, or a child may develop a preference for spending more time with one parent, which could require a modification of the plan.
+Additionally, the work or personal obligations of either parent may change so that it becomes necessary to revisit the parenting plan and parenting time agreement to determine what works best under the new circumstances.Meet with a Skilled Child Custody Lawyer in the Dallas Area